Corallo/WriteUp/OpenTheFlag WriteUp.md

 The hint told us that the flag is in "/etc/flag".

-The main problem here is "How we produce that string?"
+The main problem here is "How can we produce that string?"

 First, let's check if it is already there: